KDGE: KDGE history

 There were also seven editions of The Edge Home Movie, a free rental - full hour of music videos hosted by Edge DJs.
 One was filmed at Edgefest in 1994, and another at Lollapalooza that same year.
 Other notable jocks during this time include Alex Luke, Brian the Butler, Jerry Lentz, Roger King, Ernie Mills, Jeff K, Josh Venable, DJ Merritt, and Valerie Knight.

 In 1994, Steve Allison sold KDGE for $16 million to the broadcast-arm of the Church of Jesus Christ of Latter-day Saints, which also owned classic rock station KZPS.
 After that ownership change, Gimarc, Naylor, and the entire Phoenix contingent were shown the door and the station changed direction dramatically, now being "corporate" programmed.
 A year later, Clear Channel Communications bought all of the Mormon broadcasting company's stations nationally.
 Clear Channel later changed their name to IHeart Radio.

+In May 18, 2004, when sister station KEGL dropped its rock format and flipped to a gold-based adult contemporary format as “Sunny 97.1” KDGE began adding rock artists into its playlist.

+In December 18, 2007 when sister station KEGL flipped back to its rock format as “97.1 The Eagle” KDGE began removing rock artists from its playlist.

+In January 9, 2008, The Lex and Terry Show has been moved from KDGE to sister station KEGL.

+In May 21, 2008, KDGE became the flagship station of The Billy Madison Show after The Lex & Terry Show moved to sister station KEGL on January 9, 2008.

 The station's 'unofficial' 20th Anniversary party was on July 3, 2009, at the Lakewood Theatre with performances from Zac Malloy of the Nixons, John Easdale of Dramarama, Deep Blue Something, Pop Poppins, and the Bat Mastersons.

+In April 29, 2010, The Billy Madison Show left KDGE and moved back to Tulsa, Oklahoma’s radio station KHTT.

 Specialty programming included the Saturday night electronic/dance music show called "Edgeclub" with DJ Merritt (nation's longest-running and highest-rated mixshow), and Sunday shows "The Old School Edge" with Jeff K, "The Adventure Club" with Josh, and "The Local Show" with Mark, which features music made in the Dallas/Ft.
 Worth Metroplex.
 Edgeclub was taken off the air in 2010.
-Josh Venable became the Program Director in 2011.
+Josh Venable became the program director in 2011.